tuhin1729/Bug-Bounty-Methodology/CSRF.md

 13. Guessable CSRF token.
 14. Clickjacking to strong CSRF token bypass.
 15. Type Juggling.
-16. Array: newemail=victim@gmail.com&csrftoken[]=lol
-17. Set the csrf token to "null" or add null bytes.
+16. Set the csrf token to "null" or add null bytes.
-18. Check whether csrf token is sent over http or sent to 3rd party.
+17. Check whether csrf token is sent over http or sent to 3rd party.
 See [here](https://hackerone.com/reports/15412)
-19. Generate multiple csrf tokens, observe the static part.
+18. Generate multiple csrf tokens, observe the static part.
 Keep it as it is and play with the dynamic part.

 Reference:
 - https://book.hacktricks.xyz/pentesting-web/csrf-cross-site-request-forgery